software-development-project-1/software-development-project-1.github.io/material/sprint-3-todo.md

 > Exercise 10
 >
 > Use the jacoco-maven-plugin in the project as instructed above.
-Generate a coverage report and check the coverage of the `createRecommendation` method we implemented previously.
+Generate a coverage report and check the coverage of the `createRecommendation` method we implemented and tested previously.
 Are all the lines of the method covered?
 If not, implement a test to cover the lines.

 ## Authentication